COVID-19 Parking Services Update

 Car parking charges

 All car parks operate as usual according to the signage in the car park, with relevant charges and restrictions applying.

 Paying for parking

-Visitors to our Welwyn Garden City car parks are urged to download the Paybyphone mobile app, which is an easy way to pay for parking without queuing for or touching the machines.
+Visitors to our Welwyn Garden City and Hatfield pay and display car parks are urged to download the PayByPhone mobile app, which is an easy way to pay for parking without queuing for or touching the pay and display machines.
 The council will pay the standard 15p that is charged each time someone uses the app to park until further notice.

 If you do not have a smart phone, you can call 0800 546 0601 and quote the location code which can be found on the tariff signs in the car park.

 We are cleaning machines on a regular basis but cannot clean surfaces each time they are touched.
-We recommend you practise the same caution as you would elsewhere and either use gloves or your own sanitiser.
+We recommend you practice the same caution as you would elsewhere and either use gloves or your own hand sanitiser.